Sita Ramachandraswamy Temple, Bhadrachalam: History

 After learning the truth, the Shah was enraged, and Gopanna was summoned to the court.
 Gopanna explained that he never intended to misuse the treasury funds and planned to reimburse using donations he expected to receive in the future.
 The Shah ordered his soldiers to hang Gopanna if the sum was not repaid within twelve years, and imprisoned him.
 On the last day of the twelfth year, According to one version of events at the end of the 12 year term, Rama and Lakshmana appeared in Shah's dream and repaid the entire sum in Rama madas (gold coins with Rama's inscriptions on them).
 When the Shah woke up, he saw real gold coins and released Gopanna.
 According to another version, the Shah also gave Gopanna a pension for life and donated the area around Bhadrachalam as an endowment to the temple.
 According to The Hindu, an Indian newspaper, some scholars dismissed the idea of Rama paying the money, saying that "Gopanna was imprisoned by his jealous enemies", and the Shah freed Gopanna after a fair inquiry, then sent him back to Bhadrachalam with due honors.
 All these stories lack historical evidence, because Gopanna's 12-year confinement in Golconda prison by the Shah lasted till mid 1680s, closely coinciding with the Shah's rule of 14 years and the fall of Golconda Sultanate.
 The last known Golconda documents from the Shah's era are from 1686, and over 1686–87, the forces of Mughal emperor Aurangzeb attacked Golconda over 8 months, fought with Shah's forces, then dismissed the Shah and imprisoned him in Aurangabad, as Aurangzeb sought to expand his control of the Deccan region.

-According to another myth published in Indian newspapers and local publications, the 15th century Kabirdas – a Muslim saint – toured Telangana singing bhakti songs of Rama.
+According to another myth published in Indian newspapers and local publications, the 15th century Kabirdas – a Vaishnav saint – toured Telangana singing bhakti songs of Rama.
 The dedication and charity of the 17th-century Gopanna so impressed Kabir, that he gave him the title of Ramadas (Rama's servant).

 According to the temple's history, after Gopana's death Tumu Lakshmi Narasimha Dasu of Guntur and his friend Varada Ramadasu of Kanchipuram offered prayers daily at Bhadrachalam and spent their life there.
 After Varada Ramadasu's death, Narasimha Dasu carried his corpse into the Godavari and died by drowning.